top of page

 Alternately, unhealthy shame might make you defensive, angry and rigid.
 It might be very hard to listen to any kind of feedback because you are so busy defending your ego from perceived attacks.
 You can learn to distinguish what kind of feedback is helpful, and what is just a personal attack.
 Then, if you receive helpful feedback, you don’t have to dismiss it automatically to protect yourself.

 There are other patterns as well, but this is a starting point to consider whether shame is affecting your relationships.
 What is the role of shame in your life?
+Solution Focused Brief Therapy is a great tool for addressing shame and building your confidence.
 If you need help sorting it out, call me at 661-233-6771.

 bottom of page